kirby-tools/kirby-live-preview/README.md

 ## Licensing

-Kirby Content Translator is a commercial plugin that requires a license.
+Kirby Live Preview is a commercial plugin that requires a license.
 You can install and test the plugin locally without a license.
 However, production environments require a valid license.
 You can purchase a license from the [Kirby Tools Website](https://kirby.tools/live-preview).

 ## Getting Started